THE FEASTING PLACE

 Departing Santa Fe at 9:30 am with door to door service with NMWT.

-You will enjoy 3.5 hours of cooking your feast day meal & enjoying your lunch after your class.
+You will enjoy 3.5 hours of cooking your feast day meal & enjoying your Feast lunch that you cooked after your class.

 Returning by 5:30 pm or when ever you want your adventure to end.